triflesoft/broomio/README.rst

     2 stopped at 1456789017.0171447
     3 stopped at 1456789017.0166693

 Difference is that coroutines actually work in context of single thread.
-There are no operating system level threads or anything similar, it's pure user code solutiion.
+There are no operating system level threads or anything similar, it's pure user code solution.
 Kernel is not aware of coroutines.

 Find more examples in `corresponding folder <examples>`_ in source code.